OWASP/OdTM/guide/lab1_introduction.md

 You can use the [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application to create diagrams (here is [its documentation](https://docs.threatdragon.org/).
-Threat Dragon has a built-in threat rule engine, but we have used own one, called [OdTMServer](instruction.md).
+Threat Dragon has a built-in threat rule engine, supporting the STRIDE, CIA, LINDDUN techniques.
+However, we use here the ontology-driven approach, based on domain-specific threat models, and implemented by the [OdTMServer](instruction.md) application.

 So, there is a simple computer system.
 It includes a web application (process) and background database (storage).
 Also, users of this system (external entities) should be taken into account.
 A user communicates with the application by the HTTPS protocol,